slackydev/Express/README.md

 # Express

-Express is an experimental scripting language designed as a companion for Free Pascal.
+Express is an fresh new scripting language designed as a companion for Free Pascal.
 It takes a lot of syntactic inspiration from Pascal but drops a lot of the verbosity.
 It's indentation-based, statically typed, and aims to be fast enough for real workloads.